parth-gpt/parth-gpt/README.md

-## I'm a Student👨🏻‍🎓, Developer & Learner!💻
+<h2 align="center">I'm a Student👨🏻‍🎓, Developer & Learner!💻</h2>

-I'm a Sophomore at NMIMS, Mumbai.
+- I'm a Sophomore at NMIMS, Mumbai.
+- I am an aspiring developer🧑🏻‍💻 and believe in learning by building projects of my own.
+- Want to sneek a peek👀 on my projects do check my repos.
+- Started with <b>Open Source</b> a while ago and hoping to get along with it.

 <!-- <img align="right" style="width: 300px;" src="https://user-images.githubusercontent.com/82574933/142664206-dd52e0a2-3718-4e9f-b24a-58ff96e0e0ce.png"> -->